avajs/ava/docs/recipes/typescript.md

 test('bar has length 3', hasLength, 'bar', 3);
 ```

+### AVA 3

-In order to be able to assign the `title` property to a macro you need to type the function:
+With AVA 3, in order to be able to assign the `title` property to a macro you need to type the function:

 ```ts
 import test, {Macro} from 'ava';